hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 Interestingly, though the Kia EV6 has a bigger boot of 480 litres, I found the shape of the opening not so practical.
 [Reference for luggage capacity](https://www.myevreview.com/comparison-chart/luggage-capacity).
 The headroom also feels better in the back seats of the Kia Niro EV compared to the EV6, because of the Niro's more boxy shape.

-We had a relatively unique ask of a car, [which EV can carry a pedal harp?](https://harp.fandom.com/wiki/Transporting_a_Pedal_Harp_by_Car).
-In fact, as part of a test drive, we took the car into central London to a harp shop to ensure a harp would fit!
+We had a relatively unique ask of a car, [which EV can carry a pedal harp?](https://harp.fandom.com/wiki/Transporting_a_Pedal_Harp_by_Car)  In fact, as part of a test drive, we took the car into central London to a harp shop to ensure a harp would fit!

 ### Good - Vehicle to Load
 I really like the idea of the car being a mobile battery.

-In the UK as of 2023, There are surprisingly few EV cars having an ability to use the battery to charge other things.
+In the UK, as of 2023, there are surprisingly few EV cars having an ability to use the battery to charge other things.
 I was surprised that neither Tesla nor Volkswagen have this feature available.
 Note that Volkswagen have mentioned making this available, but yet to make it real.
 See [bidirectional-cars-2023](https://www.dcbel.energy/blog/2023/01/04/new-year-new-bidirectional-cars-2023-edition/) for a list of cars with bi-directional charging as of January 2023.

 The Kia Niro EV (level 3 and 4 trim in UK) come with this option, which effectively provides a 3-pin plug as standard, allowing drivers to power appliances directly from the car, with a maximum load up to [3.6kW](https://zecar.com/resources/which-electric-cars-have-bidirectional-charging).